Labor Day Holiday Period Estimate for 2021

-The National Safety Council (NSC) estimates 390 people may die on U.S. roads this Labor Day holiday period.
+The National Safety Council (NSC) estimates 466 people may die on U.S. roads this Labor Day holiday period.
+This year’s holiday fatality estimate is 19% higher than the 2020 Labor Day estimate of 390, reflecting the overall increase in motor-vehicle deaths in 2021.
 Holidays traditionally are a time of travel for families across the United States.
 Many choose car travel, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
 Holidays are also often a cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
 Labor Day is observed on the first Monday in September.
 The holiday is always a 3.25-day weekend consisting of Friday evening, Saturday, Sunday, and Monday.
-In 2020, the Labor Day weekend extends from 6 p.m.
-Friday, September 4, to 11:59 p.m.
-Monday, September 7.
+In 2021, the Labor Day weekend extends from 6 p.m.
+Friday, September 3, to 11:59 p.m.
+Monday, September 6.

 Visit the Holiday Introduction page for a list of holiday periods and their definitions.

 There is uncertainty associated with any estimate.
 The 90% confidence interval for the estimate of traffic deaths this holiday is 386 to 552.
 This confidence interval cannot fully account for the unknown impact of the rapidly evolving response to the COVID-19 pandemic and its potential impact to holiday travel.
 Because of the unprecedented impact COVID-19 is having on social activities, the uncertainty of this year’s estimate is increased.
 This chart shows NSC Labor Day holiday fatality estimates and confidence intervals compared to the actual number of deaths.

 - Data Table